sakshigupta08/Prediction-of-Heart-Disease/README.md

 3.RandomForestClassifier

 # Categorical Variable
 A categorical variable (sometimes called a nominal variable) is one that has two or more categories, but there is no intrinsic ordering to the categories.
 Machine Learning models are primarily based on mathematical equations.
-Thus, you can intuitively understand that keeping the categorical data in the equation will cause certain issues since you would only need numbers in the equations.
+Thus, you can intuitively understand that keeping the categorical data in the equation will cause certain issues since you would only need numbers in the equation.